muluhosanna/java/README.md

  In this class I am going through the fundamentals of java

--setting up the enviroment
+- setting up the enviroment

--version control systems
+- version control systems

--software development life cycle
+- software development life cycle
+- Lesson-1